vikramkh/course-website-16fa/index.md

     -   Discuss issues directly pertaining to the homework questions or their solutions.
-    -   See another students homework solutions, or
+    -   See another students homework solutions.
-    -   Show your solutions to another student
+    -   Show your solutions to another student.
         -   This includes asking a classmate to debug your code and agreeing to debug a classmate’s code.
 If you do this during office hours, know that the TAs are *required* to report your names to the